 Sometimes called mailer box design, subscription box design entails all aspects of how your packaging looks.
 It includes graphical elements on packaging, branding, and even the feel of the package.

-Subscription box design plays a major role in establishing your brand and helping you stand out in a crowded marketplace.
+Subscription box design plays a major role in establishing your brand and helping you stand out in a crowded online marketplace.
 It helps create a memorable first impression and it can also help with customer satisfaction and customer retention.
 If people don't like how your box looks, they may never even open it regardless of how good your subscription box suppliers are.

 One of the best ways to get the most out of your packaging is to invest in custom subscription box designs.
 Understanding this can help you start on the right foot if you're just looking into how to start a subscription box.